Whole Lotta Love

 Faster

-And now we come to the finale of the song.
+And now we come to the finale of the song in my head:

 The drums explode and the final charge is on.